 - The organization can assess the culture and environment in its space with the help of information from an exit interview

-- The exit interview gives a sense of closure to the employee as he can tie up any loose ends with his candid conversation and honest manner
+- It gives a sense of closure to the employee as he can tie up any loose ends with his candid conversation and honest manner

 - The process can prove a waste of time if the employee is fearful of burning bridges